-Water, plumbing and bathroom fittings

-Repair category 2

-Notes Seals around the bath area are split.
+The Water, plumbing and bathroom fittings Repair category 1 Notes Seals around the bath and shower areas are vulnerable to leakage.
 Failure to seals can result in dampness/decay within hidden areas of the property.

-Heating and hot water

-Repair category 1
+The bathroom suite is serviceable although is dated and an ingoing owner may consider refitting bathroom to a modern standard.

-Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-It is assumed that the central heating system has been properly installed and

-maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
-The radiators are of an older design.
+Heating and hot water Repair category 2 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+The central heating boiler is of an older design.
+Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
+Future repair or replacement should be anticipated.